-Data from Local Law Enforcement:
+Data from law enforcement agencies:

-- The data above reflects statistics provided from local law enforcement on crimes that occurred in the College's Clery Geography where the College was able to determine the exact Clery Geography category the crime occurred on. - Certain local law enforcement agencies did not comply with the College's request for crime statistics.
+- 1. The data above reflects statistics provided from law enforcement agencies related to crimes that occurred on the College's Clery Geography. - 1.
+Certain law enforcement agencies did not comply with the College's request for crime statistics.